nRF24/RF24/README.md

 Design Goals: This library is designed to be...

-* More complianct with the manufacturer specified operation of the chip
+* More compliant with the manufacturer specified operation of the chip
 * More reliable and feature rich
 * Easy for beginners to use
 * Consumed with a public interface that's similiar to other Arduino standard libraries